dan-harris/presentation-design-system/src/NOTES.md

 - Text elements on all text - has handy props like 'truncate'.
 - Heading element.
+- Sets up (somewhat) for i18n.

+**Typography Approach - Capsize**

+- so text renders a little funny on the web when it comes to layout/spacing.
+- say we set a Text to 100px high... it actually takes up 164px of height when we look in our layout (depending on font).
 - Cap size, remove ascender/descenders and odd line height spacing...
 ZOMG

 **Layout approach - Layout Components**